mieweb/docs/content/features/system-administration/security/my-settings.md

 * New Language Translations: If enabled, language translations use the Loco client-side translation engine instead of legacy server-side translations.
 * New File Q: If enabled, a new datavis styled File Queue screen will be used instead of the legacy look.
 * E-Sign Review with Diff: The experience for reviewing updated encounter documents (HTML Formatted) that have been re-archived and re-sent for e-signature has been streamlined.
 When a provider receives an updated e-sign encounter document (that they had previously esigned), any revisions will now be automatically highlighted within the document of the E-Sign Review if this preference is enabled.
 This also works with Text documents being re-sent for e-signature.
+* Enhance WebScan: If enabled, an Enhance button displays when Indexing documents in WebScan.
+When selected, it applies non-destructive, in-browser readability adjustments (grayscale and adaptive thresholding) to the displayed page for preview only and does not change the stored document.

 ### E-Chart